"Always Kiss at Christmas" in A Yuletide Regency

 Celebrate the holidays with six brand new Regency romance Christmas novellas by Regina Scott, Sarah M. Eden, Jen Geigle Johnson, Annette Lyon, Krista Lynne Jensen, and Heather B. Moore.

-This prequel to the Fortune's Brides series tells the story of how Meredith Thorn and her beau Julian Mayes fell in love amidst the wonder and beauty of a country Christmas.
+This sweet, clean Regency is a prequel to the Fortune's Brides series and tells the story of how Meredith Thorn and her beau Julian Mayes fell in love amidst the wonder and beauty of a country Christmas.

 Rose Hill, Surrey, Christmas Eve, 1802